PAGE UPDATED: 17.06.2022

-Dr Who has been filmed on her unearthly cliffs – the terrain is not of this world.
+Dr Who and other TV dramas have been filmed on her unearthly cliffs; the terrain is not of this world.
 It is bleak yet beautiful, like a rocky planet orbiting another star.

 Then we saw the hollowed-out remains of the mountain, like an animal killed and gutted, left to bleed and rot in the wind by its satiated predator, its life blood staining what was left of its arteries and veins.

-Little grew here – plant life was sparse, and few creatures seemed to venture in.
-But there was a silence like a burial chamber, which emphasised the magnificence, yet mourned the mountain.
+Little grows here – plant life is sparse and few creatures seem to venture in.
+There is a silence like a burial chamber, which emphasises the magnificence, yet mourns the mountain.

-The silence gradually stilled our thoughts, although it was a stillness touched by an unease at the devastation visited upon this gentle giant.
+The silence stilled our thoughts, although it is a stillness touched by an unease at the devastation visited upon this gentle giant.
 Mankind is a cruel race.

-We found a small cave and sat for… well, we cannot say how long.
+Finding a small cave we sat for… well, we cannot say how long.

 Afterglows and reflections

-As we reflect on our Anglesey road trip, sitting in Cree on a warm, sunny day, we are still slightly chilled by the memory of the huge, solid rocky cliffs so wonderfully coloured by nature.
+As we reflect back on our Anglesey road trip, sitting in our old van on a warm, sunny day, we are still slightly chilled by the memory of the huge, solid rocky cliffs so wonderfully coloured by nature.